Aitia-IIOT/ah5-docs-java-spring/docs/help/certificate-profiles.md

 ## Organization Profile

-An Organization certificate is maintained by a single organization, allowing it to manage the certificates of its own local clouds.
+An Organization certificate is maintained by a single organization, allowing it to manage the certificates of their own local clouds.

 **Issuer**